bkalp2023/fast_file_picker/README.md

 **Platform notes:**

-- Windows / macOS / Linux: Use Dart IO to access the file.
+- Windows / macOS / Linux: Use Dart IO to access the file path.
-- iOS: call `useAppleScopedResource` or `accessAppleScopedResource` to gain access first, then use Dart IO to access the file.
-See 'Apple scoped resource' section below for details.
+- iOS: call `useAppleScopedResource` or `accessAppleScopedResource` to gain access first, then use Dart IO to access the file path.
 - Android: use [saf_stream](https://pub.dev/packages/saf_stream) for file reading or [saf_util](https://pub.dev/packages/saf_util) for file info.

 ```dart